allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

         Wishing you A Happy New Year
       mainText: |-
         Sometime Since we herd from Each other, why Dont you write once in a while I may run Down to see you in the near future, hoping you are still in good Health, let me hear from you as always Ed.

-    - id: 533a
-      postmark: |-
-        This is Mr. Dr Lane - after a happy hunting trip.
-      mainText: |-
-        Mattie and Lutt helped us eat the chicken pie.
-He carried these photos in his pocket two or three days and they show it.
     - id: 536a
       postmark: |-
         Chas Koch